 This means that even if gender identity and gender expression aren’t explicitly included in the code, they are implicitly recognized under other grounds.
 For example, the code may recognize discrimination based on gender identity to be a form of discrimination based on sex.

-Here’s where to find more information about laws across Canada:
+Here’s where to find more information about laws across Canada and tips to help you create a welcoming transgender environment:

 Gender-neutral washrooms are a growing trend and an effective way to make all customers feel welcome.
 However, provincial building codes, municipal bylaws, or food premises regulations/legislation often specify how many and what type of washrooms restaurants must provide.
 Some laws and regulations specify that they must be clearly marked “men’s” and “women’s”.
 Restaurants Canada is involved in discussions with provinces looking to upgrade their building codes to allow for gender-neutral washrooms.